onehundredfifteen/js-like-promises-in-cpp/README.md

 ```

 ### Resolving and rejecting
+To resolve a promise, just return a value from your method.
+To reject it, just throw something (type or exception).
+Result (returned or thrown) will be passed to corresponding callback methods.

-To resolve a promise, just return a value.
-To reject, just throw something (type or exception).
-If you are throwing an exception, it can be handled by exceptionCallback.
+If you are throwing an exception, it can be handled only by exceptionCallback.

-Check main.cpp file, it contains examples.
+Check main.cpp file, for more examples.

+### Chaining
+It is possible to chain many .then() methods as continuations.

 ## How to install
 Just download and include "promise.h" or "ready_promise.h" in your project (use *pro* namespace)